 Field data - Real User Monitoring

 The performance of a website can vary based on the user’s device or the network connection.
 Field data (Real User Monitoring) is performance data from real users on your website.

 The device and network conditions are not the only reason why RUM is necessary for a reliable web performance concept.
 The display of personalized content can take a different amount of time.
 Lad-based testing isn’t able to measure that.

-Field data is expensive to set up unless you use Google Analytics.
+Field data is expensive to set up unless you use some custom analytics tracking like Plausible.
 There are many useful tools like SpeedCurve that offer you the possibility to see how real people experience your website’s speed.

 Advantages field data

 Disadvantages field data

 - Often expensive

 In this post, I showed you two approaches to measure the performance metrics or your website.
 Additionally, I outlined the use-cases, advantages, and disadvantages of lab and field measurements.